Are you an advisor? Go to Unbiased Pro

 • Navigating complex family or business wealth issues

-RBC is less suitable for investors who prefer self-directed trading platforms or want ultra-low-cost investing with minimal advisor interaction.
+RBC is less suitable for investors who prefer self-directed trading platforms or want low-cost investing with minimal advisor interaction.

 RBC Wealth Management fees and costs

-RBC Wealth Management typically charges advisory fees as a percentage of assets under management, usually ranging from 0.75% to 2.00% annually, depending on the program and account size.
+RBC Wealth Management typically charges advisory fees as a wrap fee, which is all-inclusive of the various fees you’ll encounter in managing your investments.
+The amount is calculated as a percentage of assets under management up to 3.00% annually, depending on the program and account size.

-Fees are generally tiered and billed quarterly, and may vary across programs like Portfolio Focus or Consulting Solutions.
+Fees are generally tiered and billed quarterly, and may vary across programs.
 These fees are separate from internal fund expenses and any third-party manager costs.
 Clients should refer to their advisory agreement for exact rates.

 Real client reviews of RBC Wealth Management